DavidKcodeRepo/FactoryPlanner/Readme.md

 I did not write the recipe tables or otherwise any gameplay ideas copied into this app.

-Credit for these excellent ideas belongs to Coffee Stain and KYR.ium Mods.
+Credit for these ideas and work belongs to Coffee Stain and KYR.ium Mods.

 Official K-Mods discord: [KMods Discord](https://discord.gg/JsJ9XXWS7Q)